UnlockedLabs/UnlockEdv2/README.md

 -   Run `sail artisan test`
 -   (Or alternatively ./vendor/bin/pest)

+-   To generate a template for a Controller crud test, run:
+    #### `'sail artisan app:make-controller-test {name_of_controller}'`
+    and follow the prompts to generate the test for your handler.

+NOTE: This is only a template and will need to be modified to fit your specific needs

 # Debugging

 Two tools you can use to aid in debugging: